 4. User segmentation

 Target by plan tier, device, behavior, cohort, lifecycle stage, and prior survey response.
-The ability to ask different users different questions, and to exclude users who responded recently, is what separates useful data from noise.
-See user segmentation for how this works in product contexts.
+The ability to exclude users who responded recently is what separates clean data from noise.
+See how AI product feedback analytics uses segmentation to surface role-specific signals.

 5. AI-powered response analysis

-Sentiment detection, theme clustering, and auto-tagging on open-text responses.
+Thematic analysis, sentiment detection, and auto-tagging on open-text responses.
 If you collect hundreds of open-text responses, you need something that surfaces patterns without manual review.
-See sentiment analysis on customer feedback for how this works in practice.

 Score trends over time, filterable by segment and cohort.
-The ability to see "NPS for users on the Enterprise plan who joined in Q3" is what makes product surveys useful for decisions, not just presentations.
+"NPS for Enterprise plan users who joined in Q3" is the kind of cut that makes surveys useful for decisions, not just presentations.
+Most paid plans unlock deeper analytics; check what's available at each tier.

 7. Integration and routing

 Connect to Jira, Slack, HubSpot, Salesforce, Mixpanel, and Segment.
 Route low scores and urgent responses to the right team automatically.
-Feedback that stays inside a survey dashboard doesn't change anything.
+Feedback that stays inside a survey dashboard never drives action.

 Suppression windows, per-user throttling, and frequency caps.
-Without these, users who engage with surveys will eventually stop responding to all of them.
-The tool should protect your response rates as actively as it helps you collect them.
+Without these, engaged users eventually stop responding to everything.

 How Do You Choose the Right Product Survey Tool for Your Team?